hal1984/nxtodo/README.md

 - **Clean Architecture**: Software architecture that promotes separation of concerns and facilitates code maintenance and scalability.
 - **Nx**: Tool for managing monorepositories that simplifies organization and task execution in large projects.
 - **NestJS**: A framework for building efficient, reliable, and scalable server-side applications.
+- **Docker**: Platform for developing, shipping, and running applications inside containers.
+- **Drizzle**: ORM for TypeScript and JavaScript that simplifies database interactions.

 ## Project Structure